 Out of This World Speakers

-Almost fifty-one years ago on July 20, 1969, man walked on the moon.
+Over fifty years ago on July 20, 1969, man walked on the moon.
 This historic event marked an exciting new world to explore: SPACE.
 An unchartered territory that allowed the world to explore new planets, gather findings of our origins, and potentially, find extraterrestrial beings.

 Since the fateful Apollo 11 mission, many astronauts and scientists have worked tirelessly to break new ground in the field.
 From repairing telescopes to finding black holes that exists, these keynote speakers are enthralling in their pursuit to educate not only themselves but audiences (both virtual and in-person) around the world in the possibilities that lie beyond our own stratosphere.

 - Hakeem Oluseyi, Astrophysicist, Former Space Science Education Lead for NASA, and Inspirational Speaker